Dead Peer Dedection

 IKE keepalive is a feature in IPsec VPNs that helps maintain secure connections between two endpoints.
 It sends periodic messages known as heartbeat messages, or keepalives, to both endpoints to ensure they are still connected.
 If one of the endpoints fails to respond, the keepalive will alert the other endpoint, allowing for a secure connection to be terminated before any data is lost.

-IKE keepalive is an essential feature of IPsec VPNs and is used to ensure the reliability of secure connections between two endpoints.
-Using IKE Keepalive, organizations can ensure that their secure connections remain active and that any transmitted data is not lost due to a connection failure.
+IKE Keepalive is an essential feature of IPsec VPNs that ensures the reliability of secure connections between two endpoints.
+Using it, organizations can ensure that their secure connections remain active and that any transmitted data is not lost due to a connection failure.

 A lightweight mechanism known as IKE Keepalive can be deployed with the following command: crypto isakmp keepalive 60 30.
 The gateway device regularly sends messages to the remote gateway and waits for a response.